 CURRICULUM & INSTRUCTORS

 Managing crises and enacting sustainable long term changes at the same time is the great challenge facing all public leaders today.
-But neither of these alone will sustain nor meet the needs of Rhode Island’s citizens.
-The work of LM-RI is to provide leaders with the tools to achieve both long-term change on big issues and crisis management, simultaneously.
+But neither of these alone will sustain nor meet the needs of the citizens.
+The work of Leadership Matters is to provide leaders with the tools to achieve both long-term change on big issues and crisis management, simultaneously.